 Rows 2 – 56: CH 1 and turn.
 HDSS into each stitch.
 (3)

 With a tapestry needle, use the starting tail to sew the two ends together to form a circle.
 Cut color A and pull up a loop with Color B. SC around the circle working one SC into each space at the end of a row.
-Join with a slip stitch to the first SC of the round and pull through with a new color, chain 1 and turn.
+Join with a slip stitch to the first SC of the round, chain 1 and turn.
 (56)

 Place stitch markers.
 Count from the first SC of the round (the stitch you slip stitched into is stitch #1) and mark stitch #10, #19, #38, #47.
 You will have 18 stitches in between two markers for the front and back, and 8 stitches in between 2 markers for over the shoulders.